ConcernedCitizen2025/Project2025-Assistant/_questions/054-disaster-relief-climate-resilience-policies.md

 ---
 layout: question
-title: "Disaster Relief and Climate Resilience"
+title: "Proposed Changes to Disaster Relief and Climate Resilience Policies in Project 2025"
+description: "Explore how Project 2025's shift from long-term climate resilience to state-controlled disaster relief could impact preparedness and response to climate-related events."
 ---

+# Proposed Changes to Disaster Relief and Climate Resilience Policies in Project 2025

-### *What changes are proposed for disaster relief and climate resilience policies?*
+## *What changes are proposed for disaster relief and climate resilience policies?*

-# Proposed Changes to Disaster Relief and Climate Resilience Policies

 **Introduction**

 Project 2025 presents a strategic shift in how the federal government approaches disaster relief and climate resilience.
-It emphasizes reducing the federal footprint in favor of state and local governance, encouraging private sector participation, and shifting the focus from long-term climate adaptation to immediate disaster response.
-While this approach aligns with broader goals of reducing federal control and promoting market-driven solutions, it raises significant concerns about the effectiveness of disaster preparedness and the country's ability to respond to and recover from increasingly severe climate-related events.
+The plan emphasizes reducing the federal footprint in favor of state and local governance, encouraging private sector participation, and shifting the focus from long-term climate adaptation to immediate disaster response.
+While this approach aligns with broader goals of reducing federal control and promoting market-driven solutions, it raises concerns about the effectiveness of disaster preparedness and the country's ability to respond to and recover from increasingly severe climate-related events.

 **Disaster Relief and Federal Responsibility**